Ch10ew/DoublyLinkedList/README.md

 # DoublyLinkedList
-Header-only simple Doubly Linked List implementation in C++11.
+Header-only simple Doubly Linked List implementation in C++11 with iterators.
 Will not maintain unless there are major issues.

 Classes using the Doubly Linked List needs to implement `operator==` and `operator<`.